 Medicinal Uses of Indian Jalap

-It is given in dose of 3 grams with Mishri for jaundice.
+It is given in a dose of 3 grams with Mishri for jaundice.

 The fresh juice of leaves is dropped into the eyes for inducing lachrymation in ophthalmia (severe inflammation of the eye or of the conjunctiva or deeper structures of the eye).